-- You receive, or are directly or indirectly controlled by, or associated with a person receiving, a Callaghan Innovation Growth Grant for the same income year. - You are an entity which derives tax-exempt income under any of the following sections of the Income Tax Act 2007: CW 38 (public authorities), CW 39 (local authorities), CW 40 (local and regional promotion bodies), CW 41 or 42 (charities), or CW 55BA (tertiary education institutions), and you are not a levy body researcher. - You are or are associated with or controlled by a Crown Research Institute, district health board, tertiary education organisation (including overseas-based tertiary education organisations), or Callaghan Innovation. - You are an R&D contractor in relation to the relevant R&D activity for a person who carries on a business through a fixed establishment in New Zealand. - You are a member of a joint venture, a partner in a partnership or an owner of a look-through-company and are not a New Zealand tax resident in the tax year.
+- You are an entity which derives tax-exempt income under any of the following sections of the Income Tax Act 2007: CW 38 (public authorities), CW 39 (local authorities), CW 40 (local and regional promotion bodies), CW 41 or 42 (charities), or CW 55BA (tertiary education institutions), and you are not a levy body researcher. - You are or are associated with or controlled by a Crown Research Institute, district health board, tertiary education organisation (including overseas-based tertiary education organisations), or Callaghan Innovation. - You are an R&D contractor in relation to the relevant R&D activity for a person who carries on a business through a fixed establishment in New Zealand. - You are a member of a joint venture, a partner in a partnership or an owner of a look-through-company and are not a New Zealand tax resident in the tax year.